m4nasi/m4nasi/README.md

 - 🔭 I’m looking to collaborate on a potential project
 - 🎈 I'm currently working through technical software engineering problems
 - 🌱 I’m currently learning **Flutter and iOs development**
-- 💬 Languages: Python, HTML, CSS, C#, XAML, C, Java, C
+- 💬 Languages: Python, HTML, CSS, C#, XAML, C, Java, Haskell
 - 😄 Pronouns: she/her
 - 📫 How to reach me: [Linkedin](https://linkedin.com/in/manasi-mehta11) on Linkedin
  <!-- - 👯 I’m looking to collaborate on a potential project -->